Modern Foreign Languages Department

 - View/download the French Subject Information Sheet

 TERM 1- Your son/daughter will embark on the transition from Primary both in body and linguistically.
-They will learn how to describe the differences between Primary and Secondary schools in Spanish/French, explore the wonderful, exciting world that being a Spanish/French speaker affords you.
+They will learn how to describe themselves and family members in Spanish/French, explore the wonderful, exciting world that being a Spanish/French speaker affords you by looking at life and customers in Spain or France.

-TERM 3- With Spanish/French summer sun arriving to Bishop Auckland in time for the summer term, students will look at expanding their grammatical knowledge and display a fair and fluidity in written and spoken Spanish/French based around everything they do for fun in their free time!
+TERM 3- With Spanish/French summer sun arriving to Bishop Auckland in time for the summer term, students will look at expanding their grammatical knowledge and display a fair and fluidity in written and spoken Spanish/French based around everything they do for fun in their free time and school.

 TERM 1 – Now that confidence has been built in the language it is time to turn your hand to grammar, students spend the first term getting to grips with a various range of tenses to allow them to use the building blocks of either language to lay the foundations for future success, students will study holidays in French and all the delights of Spanish cuisine will be studied and tested in Spanish lessons.

-TERM 3 – The final stepping stone to GCSE, French students will enjoy the delights of learning about famous French cuisine in a term filled with everything they could need to make the most of their French holiday, likewise in Spanish students are firmly focused on all things holiday and what the summer will bring.
+TERM 3 – Another stepping stone , French students will enjoy the delights of learning about famous French cuisine in a term filled with everything they could need to make the most of their French holiday, likewise in Spanish students are firmly focused on all things holiday and what the summer will bring.

 Spanish Exchange – Zaragoza - All students studying either Spanish or French are eligible to undertake the opportunity of a lifetime, to receive a Spanish student into your home for a week and to live for a week in the beautiful city of Zaragoza and attend school as a real Spanish student.